 Promoting wellness among college students is more important than ever.
 Ready to address increasing concerns over students’ struggles with anxiety and depression, the College of William & Mary needed a new facility that would inspire students to seek programs supporting the mind and body.

-Asking, “What can design do to improve campus health and wellbeing?” the EYP team partnered with William & Mary to design The McLeod Tyler Wellness Center — a peaceful oasis in the heart of campus.
+Asking “what can design do to improve campus health and wellbeing,” the EYP team partnered with William & Mary to design the McLeod Tyler Wellness Center — a peaceful oasis in the heart of campus.

-“We will use this new center to transform the story of wellness in this community,” said College of William and Mary President Katherine Rowe.
-And the numbers prove that the Center is doing just that!
-Over 80% of students feel physically and psychologically safe in the space, and 90% claim they would recommend the Center’s services to others.
+The College of William & Mary plans to use the new center to transform the story of health and wellbeing in this community, and the numbers prove that the center is doing just that.
+More than 80% of students feel physically and psychologically safe in the space, and 90% claim they would recommend the center’s services to others.

-For William & Mary, The McLeod Tyler Wellness Center serves as an escape from the hustle and bustle of life on campus, a quiet place for healing and self-reflection.
+And what about the staff?
+Eighty percent found “the design of my workplace empowers me to be productive.”
+For William & Mary, the McLeod Tyler Wellness Center serves as an escape from the hustle and bustle of life on campus, a quiet place for healing and self-reflection.